giuliachiola/super-blog-content/projects/super-blog.md

 ## First things first

-Why did I named it `super-blog`?
+Why did I name it `super-blog`?
 Well, the answer is quite simple.

 Like many others, I suffer from the **impostor syndrome** and I tend to not finish what I start, because I think it's not _good enough_. 🥺 I needed a name that would make the project interesting and push me to carry it on!
 Hence the idea of calling my most captivating side-projects with the prefix `super-` 😎